DerrickSteven Design

 African Architecture

-African Architecture entails the creation of buildings that are uniquely adapted to their environment, that are more often than not built with materials that are available locally and whose form is often natural.
-Architecture is used to depict key aspects of the local culture, utilising earth (e.g. mud-bricks, pottery), metal works, sticks & timber, rocks & stones, and carvings & sculptures, to communicate religious and cultural beliefs.
+African Architecture entails the creation of buildings that are uniquely adapted to their environment.
+These structures are often built using locally available materials, and their designs frequently reflect natural forms.
+Architecture is used to depict key aspects of the local culture, utilising materials such as earth (e.g. mud-bricks & pottery), metal works, sticks & timber, rocks & stones, as well as carvings & sculptures to communicate religious and cultural beliefs.

 Afrikan Design, Modern Tech

-In Japan, there’s a term, Yamato-damashii (大和魂, “Japanese spirit”), which describes the indigenous Japanese cultural values as opposed to cultural values of foreign nations.
-Japan has been able to preserve its own culture and to modernize without Westernizing.
+In Japan, there’s a term, Yamato-damashii (大和魂, “Japanese spirit”), which describes Indigenous Japanese cultural values as opposed to cultural values of foreign nations.
+Japan has been able to preserve its own culture and modernise without westernising.
 The Japanese model is one worth emulating.

-We the African people have an obligation to preserve our culture, while at the same time leveraging on new technology to create maximum value.
-African culture is people-centred, and places a priority on the welfare of present and future generations, as opposed to modern western culture which is materialistic and acquisitive.
+We, the African people, have an obligation to preserve our culture while at the same time leveraging new technology to create maximum value.
+African Culture is people-centred and prioritises the welfare of present and future generations, as opposed to modern Western Culture, which is materialistic and acquisitive.

-By injecting a dose of modern technology to the African creative process, keeping in mind the Pareto Principle (80/20 rule) – where the critical 20% is the African cultural heritage expressed with the aid of modern technology, African Designers of today can create contemporary works that are true to their roots while at the same time serving the needs of the African people.
+By injecting a dose of modern technology to the African creative process, keeping in mind the Pareto Principle (80/20 rule) – where the vital 20% is the African cultural heritage expressed with the aid of modern technology, African designers of today can create contemporary works that are true to their roots while at the same time serving the needs of the African people.

 Additional Information